syncfusion-content/windowsforms-docs/WindowsForms/Calculate/Getting-Started.md

 1. Marking the Application directory-The appropriate directory, usually where the aspx files are stored, must be marked as Application in IIS.
 2. Syncfusion Assemblies-The Syncfusion assemblies need to be in the bin folder that is beside the aspx files.

-   > Note: They can also be in the GAC, in which case, they should be referenced in Web.config file.
+   N> They can also be in the GAC, in which case, they should be referenced in Web.config file.

    ~~~ html